 In 1980, I was an American exchange student in Moscow during the Cold War.
-It was brutally cold one short school day in February, so I borrowed ski bibs from a Dutch student to stay warm as I set out to explore more of Moscow – on my own.
-I must have hopped on the wrong train as the station names were unfamiliar.
-Rather than head to my original destination, I decided to continue on.
-After all, learning something new was the bigger goal.
+It was extremely cold on a short school day in February, so I borrowed ski bibs from a Dutch student to keep warm while I left to explore more Moscow – on my own.
+I must have got on the wrong train as the station names were unknown.
+Instead of heading to my original destination, I decided to continue.
+After all, learning something new was the ultimate goal.

-The subway car started filling up.
+The subway car began to fill.
 Ahead of me, I saw a not-so-small group of guys looking my way.
-They were talking amongst each other and pointing – at me.
-Even though everyone was wearing multiple layers and thick jackets (it was -4F / -20C), it was easy to tell these guys were very strong.
+They were talking to each other and pointing – at me.
+Even though everyone was wearing multiple layers and thick jackets (it was -4F / -20C), it was easy to tell that these guys were pretty strong.
 Maybe they worked in construction.
-As if by invisible command, they all started moving toward me at once.
-Then, their movement stopped.
-There was no more talking, yet they were still looking straight at me.
+As if on an invisible command, they all started moving towards me at the same time.
+Then his movement stopped.
+There was no more conversation, but they were still looking right at me.
 Two of them advanced.
 I didn’t know what to expect, but

-I looked around but stopped the motion because I realized finding somewhere to go wasn’t an option.
+I looked around but stopped the movement because I realized that finding a place to go was not an option.
 I was in a high-speed subway car in a dark underground tunnel with closed doors and nowhere to go.
-The faces of the two who approached were expressionless, yet their progress was resolute.
-They headed straight for me.
-I looked for support on the faces of the people surrounding me, an old lady, a couple of high-schoolers, and a businessman.
-They didn’t engage.
-Their bodies swayed in unison with the others as the subway train car jostled us all from side to side.
-The next thing I felt was a sharp poke on my leftshoulder.
+The faces of the two who approached were expressionless, but their progress was resolute.
+They went straight to me.
+I looked for support in the faces of people around me, an elderly woman, a couple of high school students and a businessman.
+They didn’t get involved.
+Their bodies swayed in unison with each other as the subway car pushed us around.
+The next thing I felt was a sharp nudge to my left shoulder.

-“Are you American?” the broader-shouldered of the two shouted at me in Russian over the screeching of the train’s wheels on the track.
-“Da” (yes), I responded, careful to not start a stare-down or a worse encounter I would have no chance of winning.
-“Are you an athlete?” he quickly asked in succession.
-It wasn’t a strange question as the Summer Olympics were happening here in just a few months.
-“I’m no athlete,” I thought to myself.
-My brow must have furrowed as I tried to figure out why he wanted to know that.
-And why would he ask that –of a total stranger.
-His expression matched mine as he cocked his head to one side.
-I started to worry about what might happen next; locked in a closed subway car (that now felt much smaller) with self-absorbed commuters and that small crowd of construction workers inching closer.
-Finally, I muttered “Nyet” (no) as I looked down at the borrowed clothes I was wearing.
-No wonder he thought I may have been an Olympic athlete.
-I was dressed like a downhill slalom racer.
-There was a long pause in this conversation of very few words.
+“Are you american?” the broad-shouldered one of them yelled at me in Russian over the noise of the train’s wheels on the tracks.
+“Da” (yes), I replied, careful not to get a stare or worse, I wouldn’t have a chance of winning.
+“You are an athlete?” he asked quickly in succession.
+It wasn’t a strange question, as the Summer Olympics would take place here in just a few months.
+“I’m not an athlete,” I thought to myself.
+My brow must have furrowed as I tried to figure out why he wanted to know this.
+And why would he ask that – from a total stranger.
+His expression matched mine as he cocked his head to the side.
+I started to worry about what might happen next; locked in a closed subway car (which now looked much smaller), with self-centered passengers and that small crowd of construction workers approaching.
+Finally, I muttered “Nyet” (no) as I looked at the borrowed clothes I was wearing.
+No wonder he thought I was an Olympic athlete.
+I was dressed as a downhill slalom runner.
+There was a long pause in this conversation of few words.

-My questioner stared at me again, then looked back at his comrades gesturing for them to come closer.
+My questioner looked at me again, then looked at his companions gesturing for them to come closer.
 They did.
-I felt alone, scared, and in imminent danger.
-Without warning, the stoic expressions turned into smiles.
-Several shouts and friendly shoves came next, ending with a hug as I was congratulated by a group of working-class Russians on America’s stunning upset over the Soviet hockey team.
-This hockey match, which had just played out in Lake Placid, NY, later became known as the “Miracle on Ice.”
-Baseless fear told me that the people I was facing were out to harm me.
-The shorter the distance between them and me, the higher my discomfort.
-I wanted to make the space between us larger.
+I felt alone, scared and in imminent danger.
+Without warning, the stoic expressions turned to smiles.
+Several cheers and friendly shoves followed, ending with a hug as I was congratulated by a group of working-class Russians on America’s impressive turnaround with the Soviet hockey team.
+This hockey match, which had just been played in Lake Placid, NY, later became known as the “Miracle on Ice.”
+Unfounded fear told me that the people I was facing wanted to hurt me.
+The shorter the distance between them and me, the greater my discomfort.
+I wanted to increase the space between us.
 It was my perceived safety zone.
 The Russians wanted to shorten the distance between us (in both senses of the word) because they were curious and friendly.
-Closing the gap was simply a way to get closer.
+Closing the gap was simply a way of bringing us closer together.
 It hit me.
 We weren’t Russians and Americans, just humans.

-As the subway doors opened at the next stop, we dispersed –as friends – each with our stories to share.
+When the subway doors opened at the next stop, we dispersed – like friends – each with our stories to share.
 Learning something new was my goal that afternoon.
-Mission accomplished.
-Giving into one’s fears without consciously thinking about another’s point of view, can mean missing out on amazing experiences.
+Mission Accomplished.
+Giving in to your own fears without consciously thinking about someone else’s point of view can mean missing out on incredible experiences.
 Experiences that can positively transform you.
-Now, when I notice fear in myself, I take a millisecond to consider the story from the other side before deciding what to do.
-Don’t fear fear.
-Lean into it because it may lead to something better than you ever expected!
+Now, when I see the fear in me, it takes me a millisecond to consider the other side’s story before deciding what to do.
+Fear not fear.
+Get closer because it can lead to something better than you ever expected!